Frustrated when your toddler wakes up crying every morning? See the reasons behind the hysterical wake-ups, and what to do to turn it around.

-“Thank you so much for posting this, it is some solid advice and I feel so much better knowing I am not alone!” -Maureen
+“Thank you so much for posting this.
+It is some solid advice and I feel so much better knowing I am not alone!”

-Many kids struggle with going back to sleep (until now, mine hardly “sleep in” in the mornings), even when they could clearly use it.
+Many kids struggle with going back to sleep in the mornings (until now, mine hardly “sleep in” in the mornings), even when they could clearly use it.
 And sometimes it’s difficult to do, what with the sun rising at a certain time or sleep associations that are hard to break.

-To accommodate your toddler’s sleep needs, move the bedtime routine earlier, even by 15 minutes.
+To help your toddler get the sleep she needs, move bedtime earlier, even by 15 minutes.
 In fact, don’t push bedtime back any more than 15 minutes at a time.
 For instance, if bedtime is at 8pm, see what a 7:45pm bedtime looks like.
 If you think she can use more sleep, go for 7:30pm the next night.

 This can help her get the hours of sleep she needs while still waking up at the same time in the mornings.